billwuqin/agentic-ai-ps/draft-hong-nmrg-agenticai-ps.md

 ### Intelligence core

 The intelligence core is responsible for an agent's decision-making and problem-solving capabilities.
 Large language models (LLMs) or specialized AI models form the basis of this core.
 Reasoning Engine/LLM: This constitutes the core of the agent's brain.
-It understands abstract objectives (intent) received from users or higher-level systems, creates step- by-step plans (plan) to achieve them, evaluates the outcomes of execution (reflection) and uses logical reasoning to modify plans or determine subsequent steps.
+It understands abstract objectives (intent) received from users or higher-level systems, creates step-by-step plans (plan) to achieve them, evaluates the outcomes of execution (reflection) and uses logical reasoning to modify plans or determine subsequent steps.

 Memory is the data repository that agents learn from and refer to.